All the ‘Bridgerton’ houses and where to find them in real life

 The Holburne Museum in Bath was used for exterior shots of Lady Danbury’s house on Bridgerton, Season 2.
 Photo credit: David A. Russo, CC BY-SA 4.0, via Wikimedia Commons

-The building has a rich history that dates back to 1882 and is the city’s first public art gallery, hosting its original owner, Sir William Holburne’s collection of fine and decorative arts.
+The building has a rich history that dates back to 1882 and served as the city’s first public art gallery, hosting its original owner, Sir William Holburne’s collection of fine and decorative arts.

-The Queen’s palace in the Shonda Rhimes-produced period drama has been carefully picked to eclipse all the other estates featured on the show.
+The Queen’s palace in the Shonda Rhimes-produced period drama — and the 2023 spin-off series, Queen Charlotte: A Bridgerton Story — has been carefully picked to eclipse all the other estates featured on the show.
 And to achieve that effect, a real-life palace was used to film scenes that take place at the royal court.

 Hampton Court Palace acts as the King and Queen's residence in Bridgerton.